 This funding competition will support costs identified by faculty in all three types of engagements.

 Eligible expenses associated with low and medium touch global classrooms cannot exceed $3000.
 High touch GCs may have higher costs; as such a budget of up to $10,000 will be considered by the review committee.
 Examples of eligible costs are given in the budget section below.
+Applications for Global Classroom funded previously will require a financial contribution from their division and will be considered for partial funding only.
 As part of their application, applicants may make requests for support from the staff in the Centre for International Experience (CIE) and local campus teams to assist with outreach to partners, designing the learning experience, program development and administrative assistance.

-Global classrooms funded through this competition must take place in the fall term of 2021 (a full application must be submitted on or before July 30 and will receive expedited review) and/or the winter or summer terms of 2022.
+Global classrooms funded through this competition must take place in the fall term of 2022 and/or the winter or summer terms of 2023.
 Applications may be for more than one term.

 Sessional Lecturers are eligible to apply if their department chair, in the department in which the course is being taught, indicates their support by signing off on the application.